-As the San Jacinto Regional Flood Planning Group (RFPG) seeks to better manage flood risk to mitigate the loss of life and property from flooding, it is important to establish a baseline of what is known with respect to the area's exposure to flood hazards, as well as the vulnerability of the communities.
+As the San Jacinto Regional Flood Planning Group (RFPG) seeks to better manage flood risk to mitigate the loss of life and property from flooding, it is important to establish a baseline of the area's exposure to flood hazards, as well as the vulnerability of communities.
 A multitude of plans, regulations, and infrastructure are currently in place to address flood hazards in Texas.
-This planning largely takes place at a local level, with variable standards used by communities and a lack of consistent, available floodplain mapping creating significant challenges in quantifying risk across the region.
+This planning largely takes place at the local level, with variable standards used by communities and a lack of consistent, available floodplain mapping across the region.
+This creates significant challenges in quantifying risk..
 Flood risks and exposure of life and property to those risks are analyzed and documented further in Chapters 2 and 4.